The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Le Messager des prières : la légende sacrée de l’aigle autochtone

 In Lakota and Anishinaabe traditions, the eagle is the sacred messenger between humans and the Creator.
-Able to approach the sun without being burned, it carries prayers and sincere intentions to the spirit world.
-Its feathers, symbols of honor and truth, remind us that every word from the heart always finds its way through the invisible thread that connects earth and sky.
+Able to approach the Sun without burning, it carries prayers and sincere intentions to the Spirit world.
+Its feathers, symbols of honor and truth, remind us that every word from the heart always finds its way through the invisible thread connecting earth to sky.

 The Messenger of Prayers